stammareddi/gratitude-hut-frontend/README.md

    * Can do 'node -v' to check installtion of Node as well as the version
    * If not installed vist node.js  [offical website](https://nodejs.org/en/download/) to get setup
 * Once installed
-  * run 'npm install' on the command line to download all the dependencies from the package.json file inside the directory
+  * run 'npm install package.json' on the command line to download all the dependencies from the package.json file inside the directory
 * Connecting to backend
   1. To be able to save your data you would need a connection vist [MongoDb](https://account.mongodb.com/account/login) and sign up for an account
   2. Once signed Up click on create a project and establish a connection.
 [How do I do this ?](https://docs.google.com/document/d/1Z9CbmnJI7R-O6_GgIDGlIDsYpQLsg0j7tBXuxvvvf6g/edit?usp=sharing)